 Neuromuscular Dentistry: Adjustments made to a horse’s teeth affect the whole body, and laying the foundation for balance in a horse’s mouth and TMJ promotes improved health and performance.
 Gretchen offers full body dental evaluations, incorporating bodywork to evaluate the individual horse’s muscular health and range of motion, posture and general balance.
 After the initial evaluation the horse’s teeth can be balanced with careful consideration for the individual’s needs.

-Specialized hand floats are used because they correctly fit the natural angles of a horse’s teeth, and allow for small, precise and specific adjustments which will affect the balance of a horse’s TMJ and corresponding neurological health and biomechanics.
-During the work the horse stands with freedom of movement in the whole body, and is given frequent breaks to relax, release and reset while adjusting gradually to the changes in balance.
+Specialized hand floats are used because they correctly fit the natural angles of the horse’s teeth, and allow for small, precise and specific adjustments which will affect the balance of the TMJ and corresponding neurological health and biomechanics.
+During the work the horse stands with freedom of movement in the whole body, and is given frequent breaks to relax, release and reset while adjusting gradually to the changes.
 Because neuromuscular dentistry brings a horse’s TMJ and teeth into balanced rotation and wear, less work will need to be done over time in order to maintain dental balance.

 To learn more about The Masterson Method® visit www.mastersonmethod.com

 The John Harvey Gray Center for Reiki Healing is based out of Jaffrey, NH and educates Reiki practitioners in the tradition of Usui Shiki Ryoho.
 Learn more about the practice of reiki at learnreiki.org